wsafight/diff-helper/README.EN.md

 ```

 ## Changelog
+- 0.0.5 Configure available default items for options.getChangedItem of simpleListDiff and simpleListDiffWithSort

 - 0.0.4 Added simpleListDiff and simpleListDiffWithSort functions and tests

 - 0.0.3 Fixed the problem that simpleObjDiff diffFun returned false, modified the simpleObjDiff parameter passing structure, and added isSimpleObjChange function